atet/virtual/README.md

 > 5. Making a change to the "`server.py`" file
 > 6. "`EXPOSE`" will allow the outside world to communicate to the container
 > 7. "`CMD`" will run the "`server.py`" program
+>
+> **NOTE**: This is an earlier version of the `Dockerfile` for this tutorial that took 50 mins. to build, current version takes 10 mins.

 ### 5.3.
 Deploy container